 Scottish Universities Special Collections and Archives Group (SUSCAG) is a support group for those working in archives and special collections in the higher education sector.
 There is an email mail list firstname.lastname@example.org where members can ask questions or exchange experiences and the group meets regularly to discuss issues.

 Business Archive Council Scotland and UK Crisis Management Team are particularly concerned with business records at risk, as the economic implications of the crisis take hold.
 Already familiar names like Flybe, Remnant Kings, and Laura Ashley have been affected.
-The CMT urge colleagues across the sector – particularly in local authority archives – to keep an eye out for businesses in their area that close or are in danger of closing and let the CMT know by contacting Christopher Cassells in the first instance Christopher.email@example.com.
+The CMT urge colleagues across the sector – particularly in local authority archives – to keep an eye out for businesses in their area that close or are in danger of closing and let the CMT know by contacting email@example.com in the first instance .
 More information can be found here.

 Columbia University Oral History of Disasters and Pandemics Workshop